"EDUCATION IS NOT THE FILLING OF A PAIL, BUT THE LIGHTING OF A FIRE." W.B. YEATS

 Mrs Laura Cole - SENCO/Head of Learning Support Department.
 Also the school Mental Health Lead, a DSP and Learning for Life Coordinator

-Mrs Susan Rabel - Learning Support Assistant specialising in dyslexia support and maths interventions
+Mrs Susan Rabel - Learning Support Assistant specialising in Maths and running Maths interventions